Have you ever used the NE555 timers? I have used it since 36 years ago. Now, still use it. It’s not out of date.

 But Pin 2 has control over pin 6 and pin 2 makes pin 3 (the output pin) HIGH, too.

 There are a lot of ways to use the 555 IC.
 We can use them in hundreds of different circuits to create many clever things.
 But they can all be put into three groups.
 In different types of oscillators:

 – For frequencies above 1 cycle per second, it is called an oscillator (multivibrator or square wave oscillator).

-– For frequencies below 1 cycle per second, it is called a TIMER or DELAY.
+– For frequencies below 1 cycle per second.

 Recommended: Simple 555 Timer circuit

 - Monostable – changes state only once per trigger

 pulse – also called a ONE-SHOT or It is called a TIMER or DELAY.

 - Voltage Controlled Oscillator – called a VCO.

 Read next: Monostable multivibrator using 555 timer